 The company has complied with the FAS in establishing insurance contract liabilities, with the exception that the company has moved closer to a real-time interest rate in the discount rate.
 The company has insurance contract savings at its own risk with guaranteed interest rate ranging between 0.5% and 4.5%.
 The insurance liability of the contracts with a technical interest rate of 4.5% has been permanently supplemented in such a way that the discount rate of the insurance liability is 3.5% (excl. insurance assets transferred from Suomi Mutual Life Assurance Company that are included OP Life Assurance Ltd's balance sheets separated from the other balance sheet).
-In addition, insurance liabilities of contracts with guaranteed interest have been supplemented by allocating income recognised on the sale of fixed income investments hedging sold insurance liabilities to insurance liabilities as supplementary interest rate provisions for the company's technical interest-based portfolio is 2.6%.
+In addition, insurance liabilities of contracts with guaranteed interest have been supplemented by allocating income recognised on the sale of fixed income investments hedging sold insurance liabilities to insurance liabilities as supplementary interest rate provisions for the residual term to maturity of fixed income investments.
+After the supplementary interest rate provisions, the average discount rate for the company's technical interest-based portfolio is 2.6%.
 The company has used fixed income investments to hedge against some of the interest rate risk that exists between the market and discount rate.
 Since the benefit deriving from fixed income investments are used for guaranteed benefits involved in insurance and capital redemption contracts, their liability is decreased to the amount of the fixed income investments under the national financial accounts by EUR 133 million (+145).